 2. The tenant family requests a rent review due to a decrease in family income or a change in other circumstances that would lower the rent payment.
-LHA will not lower rent for payments due to a temporary loss of income of one month (30 days) or less duration.
+LHA will not lower the rent for payments due to a temporary loss of income of one month (30 days) or less duration.

 In Public Housing units only, if a family member has reduced or terminated employment, LHA will make the rent decrease effective 90 days after the month the decrease occurred or after all verifications are received, whichever is the latest.
-This 90 day re-employment rule applies to both new admissions and ongoing tenants.
+This 90-day re-employment rule applies to both new admissions and ongoing tenants.
 For new admission, we will include any income earned within 90 days of the new admission interview date.
-Hardship Provision: The 90 Day rule is not implemented if the employment income was reduced or terminated due the employer's reduction in workforce, or the previously employed family member is elderly, disabled, or qualifies for one of the Minimum Earned Income exemptions (found in Part VII, paragraph 5.a (1-7)) except the self-sufficiency exemption.
+Hardship Provision: The 90-day rule is not implemented if the employment income was reduced or terminated due the employer's reduction in workforce, or the previously employed family member is elderly, disabled, or qualifies for one of the Minimum Earned Income exemptions (found in Section VII, paragraph 5.a (1-7)) except the self-sufficiency exemption, or the reduced employment income was from a secondary part-time job when a primary full-time job is still intact.